• Skip to main content

 Manitou Springs Bridges Canon Ave Park Ave Fountain Creek

-The top shows Canon Avenue Bridge, the bottom is Park Avenue Bridge over Fountain Creek.
+The top shows Canon Avenue Bridge and the bottom is Park Avenue Bridge over Fountain Creek.
 Photo: Jeffrey Beall

 Health-seekers who came to Manitou Springs in the early twenty-first century could be seen strolling across these pedestrian bridges, stopping for a drink at the famous mineral fountains in the area as they try to improve their constitution.